giusguerrini/xwterm/doc/60-coding-conventions.md

 But you didn't surrender.
 You worked hard.
 You fought.
 And eventually, you made it.
 Now, you live in a stunning loft on the top floor of a building.
 What a wonderful skyline!

 You have unlimited power.
+Dozens of megabytes of open-source code kneel before you, ready to fulfill your every wish.
 You can create an entire portal in just a few lines.
-There is no convoluted business logic, no overly complicated DB report that you can't handle with just a few instructions.
+There is no convoluted backend logic, no overly complicated DB report that you can't handle with just a few instructions.

 But don’t you feel a subtle uneasiness?
 A hint of dissatisfaction?

 Yes, your life is comfortable now, but you are losing the ability to enjoy simple things.
 Here's some advice for you: leave your loft for just one day and step out onto the street.
-Experience the simple joy of creating a `<div>`, giving it a name - you can't love anything if haven't given it a name -, seeing it run towards you, wagging his tail, when you call it with `document.getElementById`, changing its text color by setting its `style.color` property...
+Experience the simple joy of creating a `<div>`, giving it a name - not an automatically generated one, but a real, unique name: you can't love anything if you haven't given it a name -, seeing it run towards you, wagging his tail, when you call it with `document.getElementById`, changing its text color by tenderly caressing its `style.color` property...

 ### ...for C programmers
 Dear C programmer, I have Good News for you: the Lord is not going to punish you for having duplicated an array, nor for not having sorted it in place.
 In His infinite mercy, He hasn't even punished those who invented the `cmd.exe` syntax.

 Dear C programmer, listen: release the burden of guilt that oppresses you for every single byte you wasted, for every single machine cycle you added.
-Managed languages like JavaScript and Python are there to set us free!
+Managed languages like JavaScript are there to set us free!

 Dear C programmer, I am one of you too.
 I know what lies deep within your soul: the longing for a simple life, filled with small joys.
 The love for old things, from a time when the world was simple and people knew how a CPU worked.
 Today nobody cares about memory and processor usage anymore.
 But, in the depths of our passionate hearts, we preserve the awareness of how valuable a well-optimized piece of code is.
 "We few, we happy few, we band of brothers".